gloriading/move/README.md

         "#{new_record_path}?date=#{r.start_time.strftime("%Y-%m-%d")}",
         class:"btn btn-light btn-sm btn-block" %>

+- dropdown menu only show months where the user has a record [ok]

 - how to select a certain month?
   - in user show page:
     on the screenshot link, send the start_date as a param in the path